 Mina Booth - Head of Marketing, IFE 2015

-Can you tell us a little about yourself and your achievements and how you came to be where you are now?
-Where did your passion for food come from?
+Can you tell us a little about yourself and how you came to be in your current role?

-What single golden piece of advice would you offer to brands exhibiting at any trade show, and The Restaurant Show in particular?
+What's single golden piece of advice would you offer to brands exhibiting at any trade show, and IFE in particular?

-...and finally, apart from the many exciting outings with the LRN, where and how do you love to relax?
+...and finally, after the frenetic rush of a show, where and how do you love to relax?

 Frankly after a show the size of IFE the only place I want to be is in the land of nod for a very long time.

 I have two small children (3 if you count my husband) and spending time with them is a key pleasure (most of the time).
 Cooking or creating art with the children is probably my favourite way to relax.
 A large glass of white Rioja obviously helps.

 IFE2015 offers a packed line-up of 80 renowned chefs and keynote speakers, ensuring guests and exhibitors alike will be able to immerse themselves in the latest industry knowledge, as well as inspiration at the IFE Skillery with demonstrations showcasing the talents of some of the industry’s finest chefs. >

 IFE2015 is at ExCeL from 22- 25 March 2015.<